TroyD9241/Troys-Cycle-Emporium/readme.md

 3. Inventory Item

 -----
+# **Schema Design**
+The basic data flow of this api is that the fictional employees would interact with this api.
+These employees would first search for a customer record, and if the customer was not in the database they would then create a new record.
+Once there was an official record of the customer the employee would then create a repair appointment.
+Once an appointment is created the `appointmentHistory` on the customer instance would store a reference to that `_id`.
+Finally when the appointment is created the employees would add inventory items related to the repair.
+A bike instance would append to both the customer(`bikes`) and the repair(`bike`) its related too based on the email index.
+The same thing would go for Parts and Accessories except they would only append to the Repair ticket(`inventoryItems`).

+**note** instead of deleting an inventory item it will decrement the currentStock to zero, but never below zero.
 ## Using OpenAPI

 Using [OpenAPI](http://localhost:3000/api-docs/) is quite simple!
 You should see a screen that looks like this.